Giant gravitons in twisted holography: The 2d chiral algebra

 \subsection{(Sub)Determinant operators}

-The determinant operator $\det \, Z(u;z)$ is a BRST-closed quasi-primary operator.
-We will also consider the ``sub-determinant'' operator, which is a linear combination of quasi-primary operators
+The determinant operator $\det \, Z(u;z)$ is a BRST-closed operator.
+We will also consider the ``subdeterminant'' operator, which is a linear combination of operators with different scaling dimensions

-Different quasi-primary operators in this generating function can be obtained by expanding in powers of $m$.\footnote{We can give the whole generating function a good behaviour under global conformal transformations acting on $z$ and $SU(2)_R$ rotations acting on $u$ by allowing $m$ to transform in the same way as $Z(u;z)$ under fractional linear transformations. }
+Individual summands in this generating function can be obtained by expanding in powers of $m$.\footnote{We can give the whole generating function a good behaviour under global conformal transformations acting on $z$ and $SU(2)_R$ rotations acting on $u$ by allowing $m$ to transform in the same way as $Z(u;z)$ under fractional linear transformations. }

-For concrete calculations, we will describe a determinant operator with the help of some auxiliary fermionic fields\footnote{These can be interpreted as the D$3$-D$3'$ open string modes.}:
+For concrete calculations, we will describe a determinant operator with the help of some auxiliary fermionic fields:\footnote{These can be interpreted as the D$3$-D$3'$ open string modes.
+It is also possible to employ a probe D3''-brane, which is only transverse to the stack of $N$ D3-branes in the B-model directions.
+This would give rise to bosons and inverse determinants.}

 The fermionic language is also useful to describe modifications of a determinant operator.
 For example, something like

 defines a modification of the $\det X$ operator where one of the ``$X$'' symbols has been replaced by $O$.